CoreBond/corebond-nucleo-demo/README.md

 Traditional systems rely on stored secrets or transmitted keys.

 CoreBond demonstrates a different model:

 - No stored keys
 - No key exchange
-- Identity is derived from the physical device itself rather than stored credentials.
+- Identity is derived from the physical device itself

-This model eliminates dependence on stored credentials entirely.

-This removes entire classes of key extraction and replay attacks.
+This eliminates dependence on stored credentials and removes entire classes of key extraction and replay attacks.

 ---